AntelopeIO/antler-proj/docs/usecases.md

 ## Cleaning of a project

-Command `"clean"` delete all files created during a building process.
+Command `"clean"` deletes all files created during a building process.

-User run in a command line `aproj` with command `"clean"` and following parameters:
+User runs in the command line `aproj` with the command `"clean"` and the following parameters:

-`--name <name of app/lib/test>` Delete all files created during a building process for the only given project.
+`--name <name of app/lib/test>` Deletes all files created during the build process for only the specified project.

-Without additional keys delete all files created during a building process for all projects.
+Without additional keys, all files created during the build process for all projects will be deleted.

 Example: `aproj clean ./projects/example`

 ## Validation of a project

-Command `"validate"` do check of the project to make sure that all data which describes of the project is correct.
+Command `"validate"` performs a check of the project to ensure that all data that describes the project is correct.

-User run in a command line `aproj` with command `"validate"`
+User run in the command line `aproj` with the command `"validate"`

-Check all project.yaml files described in the project for existing of updates.
+Check all project.yaml files described in the project for updates.
 Download the updated project.yaml files.
-Do all checks as described in [Loading of a project](#Loading-of-a-project) Checks if possible to access to all dependencies.
-I.e. if all described local directories of all local dependencies are exist and if possible to download all remote dependencies.
+Do all checks as described in [Loading of a project](#Loading-of-a-project) Checks if it is possible to access all dependencies.
+I.e. if all described local directories of all local dependencies exist and if it is possible to download all remote dependencies.

 ## Building of a new project

-Command `"build"` do building of a given project and all its dependencies.
+Command `"build"` builds the given project and all its dependencies.

-User run in a command line `aproj` with command `"build"` and following parameters:
+The user runs the command line `aproj` with the command `"build"` and the following parameters:

-`--name <name of app>` if this key is set do building only for this project and its dependencies.
+`--name <name of app>` if this key is set, only the given project and its dependencies will be built.
 `--ignore_errors` if this key is set don't stop building in case of non successful building of any subproject

 Without additional keys do building of all applications described in the project.yaml, their dependencies and tests.

-For start of the building run a command described in field `"build"` of given project in a root directory of this project.
+To start building run a command described in field `"build"` of given project in a root directory of this project.

 Check the return code of the building process.
 In case of non zero code generate an error and stop if `--ignore_errors` key is not set.

-Before start of the building command intercept stdio and stderr of the building process and save them in a log file `"project_name.log"`
+Before starting the build command intercept stdio and stderr of the building process and save them in a log file `"project_name.log"`

 Example: `aproj build ./projects/example`